Stovetop Basmati Rice

 The word basmati translates to “the fragrant one.”
 The most sought after basmati rice is grown in the foothills of the Himalayas and is aged for a minimum of two years.
 Basmati has as an enticing nutty fragrance and can be short and medium-grained, as well as the more easily found long-grain rice.
 Because of the aging process, basmati’s slender, delicate grains cook up light and fluffy.
 Aging rice also increases the flavor and aroma.

-Rice is one of those kitchen staples without which there would be few complete Indian meals.
-Each region has a favorite locally grown rice for everyday meals, and a more expensive rice for celebrations.
+Each Indian region has a favorite locally grown rice for everyday meals, and a more expensive rice for celebrations.
 Rice is often cooked and served simply, with some dal and pickle.
 And it is ground and used to make sweets, crepes, dumplings, and roasted into flakes.
 Also, rice is famously served fancy in biryanis and pulaos along side curries.
 Indian cooks primarily cook with long grain rice, of which basmati is the most expensive.
 It costs 3 to 5 times more than regular long-grain rice, so it is often reserved for special occasions.

 My favorite weeknight way to cook simple basmati rice is to throw it into a “baby” rice cooker that we got as a wedding present over thirty years ago.
 It only accommodates 1 cup of uncooked rice, and works like a charm, serving up perfect rice for two people for several meals.
 If you cook rice frequently, you may want to consider a rice cooker.
 My top of the line pick would be the Zojirushi NS-ZCC10 5-1/2-Cup (Uncooked) Neuro Fuzzy Rice Cooker, and a great budget pick would be the Hamilton Beach (37548) Rice Cooker, 7 Cups (Uncooked).
 I will be posting a recipe for basmati rice using a rice cooker or in an Instant Pot in the near future.